 Antica Trattoria Dall’Amelia

 We’d like to say that we discovered Antica Trattoria dall’Amelia while strolling along the Adige River and entered the restaurant after glancing upon its enticing courtyard.
 But that wouldn’t be true.
-The reality is that we found the traditional Verona restaurant in the modern way – from our Airbnb host.
+The reality is that we found the traditional Verona restaurant in the modern way – from our apartment host.

 Dining al fresco is the way to go as the restaurant’s courtyard is filled with fragrant flowers in the warmer months.
 During our meal, we started with a plate of homestyle meatballs served over a vibrant green sauce with parsley and garlic.
 We finished with an equally colorful plate of ricotta tortelli with swordfish, olives and cherry tomatoes.